Skip to content

 Urban Discoveries: BrewDog Tallinn

-In “Urban Discoveries” we seek and find interesting and well designed places to eat and drink.
-Usually in or around Vienna, but this time around we checked out for you a new place for craft beer in the city of Tallinn, Estonia.
+In “Urban Discoveries,” we seek exciting and well-designed places to eat and drink.
+Usually in or around Vienna, but this time around, we checked out a new place for craft beer in Tallinn, Estonia.

-BrewDog by itself of course is not new but an already established brand from Scotland.
-They are a craft brew company but also licence pubs.
-Estonia is new to the family.
-The first BrewDog was opened just a couple of months ago in the fresh Rotermanni Kvartal (Rotermann Disctrict) right around the corner of the magnificent old town of Tallinn.
+BrewDog, of course, is not new but an already-established brand from Scotland.
+They are a craft brew company but also license pubs.
+Estonia is unique to the family.
+The first BrewDog was opened just a couple of months ago in the fresh Rotermanni Kvartal (Rotermann District), right around the corner from the magnificent old town of Tallinn.

-It is a welcoming place with lots and lots of choice for beer lovers.
-There are some staples, but much of the menu is changing constantly so to offer new brands for trial.
-The prices are modest if so not as cheap as you would expect from a former Soviet country.
-Estonia certainly is becoming more and more part of the West (or North).
+It is a welcoming place with lots of choices for beer lovers.
+There are some staples, but much of the menu is changing constantly, so to offer new brands for trial.
+The prices are modest, if so, not as cheap as you would expect from a former Soviet country.
+Estonia is becoming increasingly part of the West (or North).
 The barkeepers are always up for a chat and are very friendly.
 They will gladly explain to you the nuances and differences of the assortment.
 Don’t be shy!

 test